-According to an population assessment by the Natural Resources Institute Finland (Luke), the number of lynxes in Finland amounted to 1,865–1,990 before the opening of the 2018/2019 hunting season.
+According to an population assessment by the Natural Resources Institute Finland (Luke), the lynx population has increased by 11 per cent compared to last year.
+The decline in the number of lynx that began in 2014 seems to have stopped and turned to a slight increase.
+Prior to the 2020/2021 hunting season, there are an estimated 2,065–2,170 lynx over one year old in Finland.
 This assessment does not include cubs born in the spring.

 Statements by Luke on the assessments of population size are available at Riistahavainnot.fi (in Finnish).

 Research lays the foundation for the management of the lynx population